 Note from Still III OK - this document is simply a copy of existing text already available on an online webpage for the Work and pension Committee's call-out for information.
 It was made voluntary by Still III OK simply to provide the accessible formats of Word & PDF files, in both standard print and large print.
-The intention behind this is that more disabled people will be able to take part and have their voices heard.
 Still III OK has absolutely no affiliation with the Work and Pensions Committee.
+They didn't provide many access options and want submissions through an online in-webpage survey.